CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 the, they, this, them, tho', that

 ![ther, manual](assets/manual-bits/ther-m016.png)
-her, others, ard, toward
+ther, others, ard, toward

 TH-final: Don't close the H.

-TCH: Omit T. (It's silent.)

-R goes inside T.
+R goes inside H.

 THER: H with R inside.
-Omit the T.
+Omit the T. (Same as HR.)

 Initial TH is omitted in all common words.
 The omission is shown by writing the rest of the word above the line, Mode 1.